Advancing Health Equity, Addressing Disparities (AHEAD AZ)

 1. Comprehensive toolkit of social and health services in Pima County classified by zip code and district.

 What is the hidden impact of COVID-19 in communities across the region and how are people helping to empower their own neighbors?
-The AHEAD team speaks with subject matter experts, researchers, and community leaders to explore the narratives behind the good work being done to combat the global pandemic in our backyard.
+The AHEAD team spoke with subject matter experts, researchers, and community leaders to explore the narratives behind the good work being done to combat the global pandemic in our backyard.

 Schedule of Podcast Guests:

 The AHEAD program partnered with local public health and healthcare agencies in rural Arizona to support COVID-19 response and recovery activities.
-Our work ranges from addressing the needs of our partners by connecting them with other agencies and resources, to developing and implementing education, outreach and communication materials to support the front lines.
+Our work ranged from addressing the needs of our partners by connecting them with other agencies and resources, to developing and implementing education, outreach and communication materials to support the front lines.

-AHEAD Team
+AHEAD Lead

 Image